The US strong for Carbery Group and Dubliner cheese

 Ingredients performing strongly

-Carbery’s 2011 performance reflects an underlying strong performance from the ingredients division, which includes its flavour business Synergy.
+Carbery’s 2011 performance reflects a solid underlying performance from the ingredients division, which includes its flavor business Synergy.

-Carbery’s focus on nutrition in its dairy ingredients business is reaping rewards in the market place and it has a strong pipeline of new and innovative infant, sports and clinical nutrition products, with the Kinetica sports nutrition range in particular continuing to grow strongly, the results statement said.
+Carbery’s focus on nutrition in its dairy ingredients business is reaping the rewards in the market place, and it has a strong pipeline of new and innovative infant, sports, and clinical nutrition products, with the Kinetica sports nutrition range, in particular continuing to grow strongly, the results statement said.